Anitta (album): Critical reception

-Anitta was received with mixed criticism from music critics.
+Anitta was received with mixed criticism from Brazilian music critics.
 John Pereira from Audiogram said the album is a cliche pop album but that's not a bad thing.
 Yuri de Castro from Fita Bruta compared Anitta to Kelly Key and Preta Gil.

 Braulio Lorentz from G1 site said that in her first album, Anitta tries to "show that goes beyond the turn that made her to be contracted by a great record company, to inflate its cache and to beat several Brazilian singers".
-For Lorentz, the tracks of the project are "sticky and whistling," and that Anitta wants to "embrace the pop of Beyoncé (who is always called a fan), Katy Perry (reference declared for the video of "Meiga e Abusada") and singers Brazilians today more distant from the studios, like Kelly Key."
-Guilherme Tintel for ItPOP, said the album is a compilation of samples of Beyoncé's songs and that the album abuses easy verses and features retention of funk beats.
-He added: "His vocal talent is very limited, now that he does one show after another he has lost many points in the" stage presence "category - almost always saved by the dancers, besides the good old prerecorded base - and as we said previously, because of the rush to take advantage of his first great success all that the record company did was to launch an album full of similar songs, having good points here or there."
+For Lorentz, the tracks of the project are "sticky and whistling," and that Anitta wants to "embrace the pop of Beyoncé (who is always called a fan), Katy Perry (reference declared for the video of "Meiga e Abusada") and Brazilians singers more distant from the studios, like Kelly Key."

-Mauro Ferreira, of the Notas Musicais site, said that Anitta loses its power in the album, in a project that sounds "repetitive and industrialized in excess."
-Ferreira says the label "boasts" the number of sales, from a project that contains artificial pop tracks to explore the popularity of Anitta, obtained through its hit "Powerful Show."
-For the critic, the singer has more "pose than voice (small and opaque, say)," and calls her "Gretchen of the dances of the present time."

-On the other hand, the website Que Delícia Né, Gente?, says that the first songs on the album are enough to "stick to your head, whether you like it or not."
+The website Que Delícia Né, Gente?, says that the first songs on the album are enough to "stick to your head, whether you like it or not."
 But, that the project contains positive surprises like "Zen" and "Eu Sou Assim".
 However, the site closes the criticism saying that if "the intention of the record company was to average, he succeeded, but he scraped."
 The site Verbloose says that Anitta has a "soft and gentle voice" that gives a personal touch to the songs.
-However, he warns that "there is still a long way to go" for Anitta to become a singer by name, because his album contains "silly, shallow and empty" lyrics, and says that his success is due to lack of competition in the Brazilian music market in relation to pop singers.